tfpk/lifetimekata/exercises/05_lifetimes_on_types/README.md

 # fn main() {}
 ```

-Now, the Rust compiler knows how long references inside the struct should last -
+Now, when we return an `Option<SplitStr<'text>>` the compiler knows that references inside the struct
-they should last for the same amount of time as `'text`.
+must all last for the same lifetime as `'text`.
+If we try to return a `SplitStr` where the references
+can't last for `'text`, that will be a compiler error.

 ## A Note on Enums

-References work exactly the same way in enums as they do in Structs.
+References work exactly the same way in enums as they do in structs.
 We don't go into detail on them here because they are interchangeable.

 ``` rust